Preparation for Graduate and Professional Schools

 Graduate Schools of Arts and Sciences

-Students interested in obtaining a master of science, master of arts, or doctor of philosophy degree should discuss their plans as early as possible with faculty in the proposed field of advanced study and refer to the pregraduate advisor’s website.
+Students interested in obtaining a master of science, master of arts, or doctor of philosophy degree should discuss their plans as early as possible with faculty in the proposed field of advanced study.
 As undergraduates, they should become involved in research which may involve laboratory work, advanced seminars, or independent study.
 Graduate schools look favorably upon evidence that a student has conducted mentored research such as an honors thesis, leading to Graduation with Distinction.
 Many graduate schools require a reading knowledge of a foreign language.
-Information on this and other requirements is available in the bulletins of specific graduate programs and websites.
-It may also be available via the major department.
-A research mentor, a faculty advisor, and the PhD advisor in the major department are the best resources for advice about graduate school in the arts and sciences.
-General advice may be sought from the advisor for pregraduate study, 011 Allen Building.
+A research mentor, faculty advisor, and the director of graduate studies in the major department are the best resources for advice about graduate school in the arts and sciences.

 Graduate Schools of Engineering